from The Open University

 Writing what you know

-This unit includes reading and writing activities that are geared to developing the use of memory, observation and the senses.
+This free course, Writing what you know, includes reading and writing activities that are geared to developing the use of memory, observation and the senses.
 The aim is to develop your perceptual abilities, honing your capacity to see detail in the world.
 You will be encouraged to start seeing the familiar in a new way and to make good use of your own personal history.

 The Open University is conducting a survey investigating how people use the free educational content on our OpenLearn website.
 The aim is to provide a better free learning experience for everyone.
 So if you’re a regular user of OpenLearn and have 10 minutes to spare, we’d be delighted if you could take part and tell us what you think.
 Please note this will take you out of OpenLearn, we suggest you open this in a new tab by right clicking on the link and choosing open in a new tab.